google/oboe/docs/GettingStarted.md

     # Make the Oboe public headers available to our app
     include_directories (${OBOE_DIR}/include)

+Now go to `Build->Refresh Linked C++ Projects` to have Android Studio index the Oboe library.

 Verify that your project builds correctly.
 If you have any issues building please [report them here](issues/new).

 # Using Oboe